 Sometimes, making a relatively small adjustment can make a huge difference – especially when it comes to presentation.
-For instance, stock imagery specialists Shutterstock point to the fact that KitKat’s US marketing material is dominated by oversized photography.
+For instance, stock imagery specialists Shutterstock points to the fact that KitKat’s US marketing material is dominated by oversized photography.
 Over on its UK site, however, it’s much more subdued.
 Likewise, Coca-Cola’s Instagram pages for Brazil and Japan each have a very different look and feel.
-In Japan, the emphasis tends to be on colourful images featuring the product itself while on the Brazil page, more candid imagery and videos feature heavily.
+In Japan, the emphasis tends to be on colorful images featuring the product itself while on the Brazil page, more candid imagery and videos feature heavily.
 Such differences are not accidental: they are dictated by what resonates best in those respective locations.

 Experimentation to determine what does and doesn’t work is a vital part of customization.
 71% of marketers report that less than 50% of their content is getting consumed due to its ineffectiveness for local and mobile audiences.
 Potentially, that’s a lot of waste.
-This combination of customization with market-specific testing can help you stem it – ensuring that your budget is put to best possible use.
+This combination of customization with market-specific testing can help you stem it – ensuring that your budget is put to the best possible use.